Ha*Ash

-Ha*Ash is an American Latin pop duo from Lake Charles, Louisiana.
-The band was formed in 2002 by sisters Hanna Nicole (born 1985) and Ashley Grace (born 1987).
-The group's name is an portmanteau of letters from their first names.
-They have released five studio albums, with the most recent, 30 de Febrero, being released in 2017.
+Ha*Ash is an American Latin pop duo from Lake Charles, Louisiana, formed in 2002 by sisters Hanna Nicole (born 1985) and Ashley Grace (born 1987).
+The group's name is a portmanteau of letters from their first names.
+They have released six studio albums, with the most recent, Haashtag, being released in 2022.
 From 2014 to 2017, all of their singles received at least a gold certification from the Mexican Association of Producers of Phonograms and Videograms.
+They are the first group to have one ballad in Spanish with at least one billion views on YouTube.

 In addition to Latin pop, Ha*Ash incorporates country pop, pop rock, and singer-songwriter styles into their music, and they have cited artists such as Shania Twain, Loretta Lynn, and The Chicks as influences.
 They are also known for their philanthropy and social activism, including their work on behalf of children.
 In 2007, Ha*Ash founded the nonprofit organization Fondo Ha*Ash, which supports immigrants and children suffering from HIV/AIDS, among other causes.

 Ha*Ash has sold more than 20 million copies worldwide.

-Early lives
+Early and personal lives

-Hanna Nicole Pérez (June 25, 1985) and Ashley Grace Pérez (January 27, 1987), were born in Lake Charles, Louisiana, United States, to Antonio and Mathilda Pérez (née Mosa).
-Their grandfather is of Mexican descent, originally from San Luis Potosí, and their grandmothers were of German and Spanish ancestry.
+Hanna and Ashley were born in Lake Charles, Louisiana, United States, to Antonio and Mathilda Pérez (née Mosa).
+Their grandfather is of Mexican descent, and their grandmothers were of German and Spanish ancestry.
 The family had been living in Lake Charles for generations.
-Hanna and Ashley have two siblings and two half-siblings, but due to their proximity in age, the two sisters grew up closer to one another than to any of their siblings.

-They began performing in church (Pine Grove Baptist Church of DeQuincy) at the ages of 5 and 4.
-Because their father worked outside the United States, Hanna and Ashley spent half of each year in Mexico City and half in Lake Charles.
-Around 2001, they sang in the music festivals "Railroad Festival" and "The Louisiana Music Cavalcade".